 Different project documentation is important for different reasons.

-Why is project documentation important in project management?
+Why is project documentation management important?

 One of the most important reasons for project documentation is to provide a record of the project.
-In the future, if someone had to look back at it for whatever reason, they should be able to find out what happened, who was involved, what the scope was etc. Project documentation is required for project control.
+In the future, if someone had to look back at it for whatever reason, they should be able to find out what happened, who was involved, what the scope was etc. Project documentation management is required for project control.
 If you have a documented scope, you can control any changes that come in.
 If you don’t, people may argue that an item was part of the scope to start!
 Project documentation can also assist the project team with their tasks.
 For example, a software developer will need a full requirements document to develop a proper solution.

 5 key areas that need project documentation management